joeynor/OSProject/README.md

 3. Answer all questions in the **README.md**, in your own repository.
 Either use the online VSCode, terminal or github to edit.
 Answers are expected where you see __Fill answer here__.
 4. Learn how to use markdown. https://www.w3schools.io/file/markdown-introduction/

-## Cloning this OS project repository
+## Forking this OS project repository
 1. First thing you need in doing this project is to have a github account.
 Make sure to sign up at https://www.github.com
 2. The second thing you need is to clone the OS project repository in your own github account.